farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 Your character is defined by certain traits, and tied to certain elements of the world they live in.
 They will affect the world around them with their `actions`.
 Their actions may succeed, or lead to `consequences` which might inflict `stress` or worsen their `condition`.

-The `details` of your characters are a good way to make your characters unique in the fiction, but Charge uses `talents` to make each character shine in their own special way.
+The `details` of your characters are a good way to make your characters unique in the fiction, but Charge uses `talents` to give characters mechanical benefits when doing an `action roll`.

 You can find each of those terms in the character sheet, but let's go over what all of them mean and how we use them during a session.